QnnOkabayashi/scripts/HeadlessPi/README.md

 ___
 This script streamlines the process of configuring your Raspberry Pi for [headless operation](https://en.wikipedia.org/wiki/Headless_computer).

-Currently only Max OS is supported.
+Currently only Mac OS is supported.
 ___
 ## Flashing the OS image
 Insert an unused micro SD card into your machine, and enter the following command: